 2014 Toyota RAV4 Review

-Reviewers say that the 2014 RAV4’s four-cylinder engine has sufficient power for daily driving, though a few say that acceleration is leisurely.
-Some reviewers point out that rival crossovers like the Volkswagen Tiguan offer more powerful engines.
-Reviewers like the standard six-speed automatic transmission for its smooth shifts.
+While most test drivers think the 2014 Toyota RAV4 has satisfactory power for the typical commute, a few note that rivals like the Volkswagen Tiguan have stronger engines, making them a bit faster.
+A six-speed automatic transmission is standard, and reviewers say it shifts smoothly.
 The base RAV4 gets an EPA-estimated 24/31 mpg city/highway, which is competitive with the fuel economy of other affordable compact SUVs, but not as good as class leaders like the Mazda CX-5.
 Equipped with all-wheel drive, the RAV4 achieves 22/29 mpg.
 Auto writers say the 2014 RAV4 has composed handling and a comfortable, balanced ride, but that other compact SUVs like the Mazda CX-5 and Ford Escape are sportier behind the wheel.
 The RAV4 comes standard with eight air bags, including a driver’s knee air bag, which isn’t available in some rivals.

-Most auto writers agree that the Toyota RAV4's interior is stylish and modern and one notes that a reinforced windshield keeps the cabin quiet.
-Some test drivers say that the use of hard plastics in the cabin detracts from the design.
-It's easy for drivers to find a comfy position and the rear seats offer plenty of room for tall adults, test drivers report.
+The 2014 RAV4 has handsome, contemporary styling, reviewers say.
+Some also point out that a reinforced windshield greatly reduces outside noise.
+However, a few critics note that the use of some hard plastic materials somewhat cheapen the cabin.
+Test drivers say the rear seats have lots of space for taller adults, and drivers can easily find a comfortable position.
 Cargo space is excellent for the class and reviewers say the optional power liftgate is very convenient, as it can be programmed to open to a specific height.
 There’s a bevy of standard features, reviewers say, including a six-speaker stereo with a touch-screen display, a backup camera, Bluetooth and a USB port.
 Optional upgrades include dual-zone automatic climate control, push-button start, navigation, a premium audio system, a power liftgate, blind spot monitoring and lane departure alert.

 - “Another area important to consumers is fuel economy, and while not bad, the RAV4's EPA numbers are bested by competitors such as the Mazda CX-5 and all-wheel-drive Subaru Forester.
 Likewise, the Mazda CX-5 and Ford Escape offer a more dynamic driving experience, while the Subaru Forester and VW Tiguan offer more powerful turbocharged engines." -- Kelley Blue Book